-Can PT manage large programs with high volumes of molds or parts?
+Volume: Can PT manage large programs of molds or parts?

-No, textures that are generally made by conventional acid-etching methods are competitively priced – with similar or faster turnaround times.
+Standard industry textures developed for conventional acid-etching methods are generally competitively priced and with similar turnaround times.

-Are there distinct benefits of the laser process over conventional chemical methods?
+Benefits: Are there distinct benefits of the laser process?

 Does PT offer value-added services?